gabepk/dogs/README.md

 [Try me 🐶](https://dogs-social-media.herokuapp.com/)

-It's not done yet, I know 🙈.
-It has a lot of potential, though.
+It's not done yet, I know 🙈 It has a lot of potential, though.

-**Dogs** was created for learning purposes, for Complete React - [Origamid](https://www.origamid.com/curso/react-completo/) - an ✨ awesome ✨ course, by the way.
+**Dogs** was created for the ✨ awesome ✨  class *Complete React*, at [Origamid](https://www.origamid.com/curso/react-completo/).

-## Roadmap
+## How to Install

-[TODO]

-### Install & Run

 ```
 $ git clone https://gitlab.com/gabepk.ape/dog-social-media.git